Eurostars-funding for methodological innovation in cryo electron microscopy

 Information about the partners

-Demcon kryoz is a Dutch company and part of the Demcon group with more than 600 employees.
-DEmcon kryoz develops innovative cooling technologies and solutions for various applications, including medical, aerospace and research applications.
+Demcon kryoz is a Dutch company and belongs to teh Demcon group with more than 600 employees.
+Demcon kryoz develops innovative cooling technologies and solutions for various applications, including medical, aerospace and research applications.
 The expertise lies in the development of cryogenic platforms.

 Laboratory of Prof. Dr. Srinivas Vanapalli Lab, University of Twente